-As part of the eleven regions within a broader coordinated provincial stroke system (Ontario Stroke System), Toronto is made up of three networks, the North & East GTA Stroke Network (NEGTASN), the South East Toronto Stroke Network (SETSN), and the Toronto West Stroke Network (TWSN).
+As part of the eleven regions within a broader coordinated provincial stroke system (Ontario Stroke System), there are 3 stroke networks in Toronto: the North & East GTA Stroke Network (NEGTASN), the Toronto West Stroke Network (TWSN), and the South East Toronto Stroke Network (SETSN).

 - 17 acute and rehab hospitals

 - 90 long term care facilities

 - >100 community agencies of professional and social service providers

 - Toronto Emergency Medical Services and Base Hospital